THIS CONTEST CLOSED 7th OCT 2020

-The TSA are proud to have APRA/AMCOS as their major sponsor for their song writing contests.
 Song Contests are a great way to test your songs in competition with others and improve your songwriting skills.

-SONGWRITING CONTEST NOW OPEN
+SONGWRITING CONTEST OPEN 1st AUGUST 2021

 - Songs must be oriented to Australian Country life, scenery, subject material and attitude.
 This can include romantic interest and city comparison but not songs with only a city setting/context.

 - All entries for any section must be written by an Australian and/or New Zealand resident.
-If there is a co-writer the co-writer/s must also be Australian or New Zealand resident.
+If there is a co-writer, the co-writer/s must also be Australian or New Zealand resident.
 Resident also means that each member of the songwriting team is alive at the date of entry.

 - Songs maybe recorded outside Australia and may include backing musicians/vocalists from outside Australia.
 The competitions are about songwriting not the production or recording.

 - The judge’s decision is final and the TSA will not enter into any discussion regarding the results in any competition.
-In entering any TSA contest the entrant is deemed to have read and understood the conditions and agrees by entering the competition that the conditions of entry of the competition are acceptable.
+In entering any TSA contest the entrant is deemed to have read and understood these conditions and agrees by entering the competition that the conditions of entry of the competition are acceptable.

 - Offensive material, or songs containing language considered by the judges to be not in keeping with general acceptable language standards, i.e. containing swearing and foul language will not score well in the competition so don’t waste your entry fee.